School Science Lessons

 Excess silver can turn the skin blue, argyria.

-The "silver paper" used in wrapping paper or in chocolates is usually tin foil.
+The "silver paper" used in wrapping paper or in chocolates is usually tin foil, not solver.

 Solid silver can be polished to be highly reflective, but silver nanoparticles form a black substance, e.g. in old photographic negatives.